-If you have previously carried out a fire risk assessment under the Fire Precautions (Workplace) Regulations 1997, as amended 1999, and this assessment has been regularly reviewed then all you will need to do now is revise that assessment taking account of the wider scope of the Order as described in this guide.
+If you have previously carried out a fire risk assessment under the Fire Precautions (Workplace) Regulations 1997,3 as amended 1999,4 and this assessment has been regularly reviewed, then all you will need to do is revise that assessment taking account of the wider scope of the Order1 as described in this guide.

-Your premises may also be subject to the provisions of a licence or registration (e.g. under the Licensing Act 2003) of the case, and the fire authority may wish to review your risk assessment as part of the licensing approval process.
+Your premises may also be subject to the provisions of a licence or registration (e.g. under the Licensing Act 200347), and the fire authority may wish to review your risk assessment as part of the licensing approval process.
 Fire safety conditions within your licence should not be set by a licensing authority where the Order1 applies.